 All other deductions, including but not limited to any of the following, may not be deducted from the employee’s hourly prevailing wage rate.
 Please note, even if these deductions are allowable under federal law, they are not permitted under Massachusetts law.

 All apprentices must be registered individually with the Massachusetts Division of Apprentice Standards (DAS) in order to be paid at the lower apprentice rates.
 All apprentice programs must also be registered with DAS.
 Note: registration with another state or federal agency’s apprentice program does not satisfy this requirement.
 All apprentices must keep his/her apprentice identification card on his/her person during all work hours.
-If an employee is not registered with MA DAS, he/she must be paid the journeyworker "total rate" listed on the wage rate schedule regardless of experience or skills.
+If an employee is not registered with Massachusetts DAS, he/she must be paid the journeyworker "total rate" listed on the wage rate schedule regardless of experience or skills.

 For public construction jobs estimated to be greater than $10,000